 Some of the drawbacks to this card are:

 - It is not a good card if you are trying to earn a free international ticket (these tickets are in the $5,000+ range so you would need north of 500,000 barclaycard “miles” for this, which is not realistic for the average person.
 If you are putting that kind of spend on the card, you would be better off with the Chase Sapphire or American Express Platinum card)

 - It is not good if you need to use it as a cash back card.
 You receive a $50 statement credit for every 10,000 “miles”.
 There are better options if you want a cash back card.

-That said, the Barclaycard Arrival World Elite Mastercard is a great card to have in your wallet, definitely when partnered with either the Chase Sapphire or SPG Amex Card.
-I would use the features of the SPG Amex and Chase Sapphire for my higher cost international trips and the Barclay arrival for lower cost domestic flights, cheap intra-Europe flights, European rail costs and lower priced hotel stays.
+That said, the Barclaycard Arrival World Elite Mastercard is a great card to have in your wallet, definitely when partnered with a card like the Chase Sapphire Reserve.
+I would use the features of the Chase Sapphire Reserve for my higher cost international trips and the Barclay Arrival Plus for lower cost domestic flights, cheap intra-Europe flights, European rail costs and lower priced hotel stays.

 For a complete list of all Travel Credit Cards go to the Travel Credit Card Page.
 On this page you will find all of the best travel credit cards including the best Travel Reward Cards, Airline Mile Cards, Hotel Point Cards and the latest sign up bonus offers.

 Know Your Credit Score: